Canon EOS 7D Review

 - Instruction manuals and registration information

-Canon EOS 7D Conclusion
+Canon 7D Conclusion

 With just about everything this photographer could want and more, the Canon 7D is an impressive digital SLR camera.
 Canon took a well-established camera design and added several key features that users overwhelmingly requested, raised the resolution and frame rate, and added HD video to create a very capable tool for more serious photographers.